vendia/blog/posts/2021-02-03-welcome-to-developer-preview.md

 easier way to build applications.
 Our background in selling public cloud services taught that there are two frequent roadblocks when trying to get developers to adopt managed services: Their proprietary nature and the lack of a common data model.
-These can create a “walled garden” that often drives companies and developers to adopt technologies that they admit are more complex and expensive, just to avoid the potential for lock-in or to overcome the real-world challenges of needing to create blended solutions that involve data and services from more than a single cloud service provider.
-We created Vendia Share to span clouds and to expose the best each cloud has to offer, rather than insist on “lowest common denominator porting”.
+These can create a "walled garden" that often drives companies and developers to adopt technologies that they admit are more complex and expensive, just to avoid the potential for lock-in or to overcome the real-world challenges of needing to create blended solutions that involve data and services from more than a single cloud service provider.
+We created Vendia Share to span clouds and to expose the best each cloud has to offer, rather than insist on "lowest common denominator porting".

-With Vendia Share’s Developer Preview, developers can try out our platform on AWS for free and experience its unique ability to help them create multi-region, multi-account, and multi-party applications from a data schema instead of through complex application code.
-We’ve built Vendia using a Serverless architecture, but we don’t require that developers share our opinion - the platform’s fault tolerance, scalability, and lack of infrastructure complexity is just as useful for developers who prefer containers, servers, or even API calls from an on-prem mainframe.
+With Vendia Share's Developer Preview, developers can try out our platform on AWS for free and experience its unique ability to help them create multi-region, multi-account, and multi-party applications from a data schema instead of through complex application code.
+We've built Vendia using a Serverless architecture, but we don't require that developers share our opinion - the platform's fault tolerance, scalability, and lack of infrastructure complexity is just as useful for developers who prefer containers, servers, or even API calls from an on-prem mainframe.